amm33/tdd-student-store-starter/README.md

 - Did the topics discussed in your labs prepare you to complete the assignment?
 Be specific, which features in your weekly assignment did you feel unprepared to complete?

 Add your response here
+I felt that both labs for this week did help me understand React.js syntax.
+There were various new topics introduced that helped me with this project.

 - If you had more time, what would you have done differently?
 Would you have added additional features?
 Changed the way your project responded to a particular event, etc.